We can describe Fitts’s Law as:

 The loosest interpretation of Fitts’s Law is to make your key elements larger so that it’s easier for your users to click them.
 As we discussed in the free e-book Interaction Design Best Practices Vol. 1, this is mostly an oversimplification.

-universal truths an interaction designer can take from this:
+There are at least two universal truths an interaction designer can take from this:

 Drawbacks to relying on excessive size